nikantonelli/ProjectTree/README.md

 The app does not list workspace admins or subscription admins.
 These people have automatic rights to everywhere.
 If you want to find out who has these rights, you can either: a) take out the filters from the app, which may end up with a long list or b) talk to someone within your organisation.

-The app settings allow you to filter out project admins from the selected user type ("Team Member" or "Editor" ).
+The app settings allow you to filter out project admins from the selected user class ("Team Member" or "Editor" ).
+You can also chose to see only Project Admins within that class.

 ![alt text](https://github.com/nikantonelli/ProjectTree/blob/master/Images/appOptions.png)

 ## License